isomerpages/pa-chingay/pages/PAssionArts Street.md

 <div style="padding:1rem; font-size:1.1rem"><span style="font-weight: bold;line-height:2rem;"> LARGER-THAN-LIFE
 ORIGAMI ANIMALS</span><br><br>
-Created by over 30 members from Bukit Batok East CACC Origami IG in five sessions, these larger-than-life folded animals illuminate the imaginary pathway along PAssionArts Street.
+	Created by over 30 members from <span style="font-weight: bold;">Bukit Batok East CACC</span> Origami IG in five sessions, these larger-than-life folded animals illuminate the imaginary pathway along PAssionArts Street.
 Among these lighted origami animals are rabbits, cats and chickens painted with blossoming details to infuse the surroundings with a sense of wonder and enchantment.</div>

 <br>